 The etiology of this disorder is uncertain.
 There may be an association with in utero exposure to thalidomide 6.
-In severe cases, the proximal femur, femoral head and neck, and acetabulum will be absent.
+In severe cases, the proximal femur, femoral head and neck, and acetabulum are absent.

-A number of classifications have been proposed, with the Aitken four class (A-D) and modified by Amstutz being the most commonly used; see classification of proximal focal femoral deficiency.
+A number of classifications have been proposed, with the Aitken four class (A-D) (modified by Amstutz) most commonly used.
+See classification of proximal focal femoral deficiency.

-The role of MR imaging in patients with this condition is to help define the cartilaginous proximal femur and the presence or absence of a cartilaginous connection to the femoral head.
+MR imaging is used to define the cartilaginous proximal femur and the presence or absence of a cartilaginous connection to the femoral head.
 Therapeutic decisions are based on the detection of a femoral head and the presence of a connection.

-Also, the severity of coxa vara, if present, will influence treatment selection.
-The ability of GRE imaging to clearly depict cartilage is of particular value in this setting.
-Routine coronal and axial MR images may be adequate, however, oblique images may be useful in some patients.
+The severity of coxa vara, if present, also influences treatment.
+GRE imaging to clearly depict cartilage is of particular value.
+Routine coronal and axial MR images may be adequate with oblique images required in some cases.

-Arthrography permits the presence or absence of a femoral head to be confirmed; it has been used as an adjunct to standard non-contrast MRI.
+Arthrography is useful for confirming the presence or absence of a femoral head and may be used as an adjunct to standard non-contrast MRI.